|

 Legalization is still regarded as a radical idea and it does not have mainstream support.
 Most believe that legalization would lead to greater consumption of these drugs, and the resulting social costs because of disease, mental health, decreased job productivity, auto accidents and educational impairments would be staggering.
 They note that comparisons with alcohol are inaccurate.
 Although it is true that many social ills and costs can be attributed to alcohol abuse, the addictive nature of drugs such as cocaine and heroin is substantially greater than alcohol.
 Moreover, unlike alcohol, all illicit drugs are consumed for the purpose of immediate intoxication.

 Proposals to legalize or decriminalize marijuana have been part of the policy debate since marijuana first became popular in the '60s.
-The growing public acceptance of these proposals have led some states to reduce criminal penalties for marijuana possession to the equivalent of a traffic ticket and to legitimize the use of marijuana for medical purposes.
-There is no evidence that these changes has been directly related to increased marijuana use.
+As of 2015, three states have fully legalized marijuana use.
+Others have reduce criminal penalties for marijuana possession to the equivalent of a traffic ticket and to legitimize the use of marijuana for medical purposes.

 Many have advocated the complete elimination of penalties associated with the trafficking and possession of marijuana.
 They maintain that there is no clear link between marijuana and the use of other drugs and whatever link does exist would be severed by removing this drug from the underworld.
 Opponents of marijuana legalization cite the same probable adverse social consequences of legitimizing other drugs.
 With respect to the medical use of marijuana, they observe that far better and purer medications are available for conditions which marijuana is suggested as a treatment.

-Although the percentage of Americans who support marijuana legalization has increased in the past 20 years, a significant majority still oppose legalization.
-On the other hand, an overwhelming majority support legalizing marijuana for medical use.
+The percentage of Americans who support marijuana legalization has increased in the past 30 years although and a majority now support legalization.
+An overwhelming majority support legalizing marijuana for medical use although most also believe it is not being used for serious medical reasons.

 Studies indicate that most marijuana users are young and very few become addicted, long term regular users.
 Users who become addicted do not suffer significant withdrawal symptoms when discontinuing their use of marijuana.
 The adverse medical effects of occasional use are not completely understood but they appear to be mild.
 There is some evidence that long term use is associated with immune disorders, the onset of schizophrenia and a general lack of motivation but further studies are necessary to more clearly understand the severity of these consequences.